Wedding Dash: Plot

-Wedding Dash
+In Dinertown, Quinn is busy helping a bride prepare her dress.
+When the bride learns that her wedding planner has quit, she requests for Quinn to take over.
+Quinn isn't sure about this, but she finally agrees to the task after receiving advice from Flo.
+Once her first wedding plan is successful, she receives additional requests to prepare for more weddings.
+After four more successful weddings, she meets and befriends a photographer named Joe Wright.

+Sequels

 Wedding Dash 2: Rings Around the World

 In this sequel, there are some changes from the original.
 The player alternates between Quinn the wedding planner and Joe the photographer.
 Besides having to keep the bride and groom from seeing any of the disasters that could be or are happening at the wedding, the player must also have the photographer take pictures of the guests.
 In the "Endless Reception" mode, the player must make the wedding last as long as possible before the groom gets angry and turns into Groom Kong.
 Once the groom turns into Groom Kong, the game is over.